How to Use Debug CPU App - A simulated CPU for embedded system debugging of AVR, Z80, 68HC11, or 6502 CPUs

 Debug Z80

-At this point you can select Go, Proceed, or Step/Trace commands under the Project menu.
-The Go command will run the code just like if you had uploaded it to a Z80, AVR, 6502, or 68HC11 board.
-Once you start the code with the Go command, you can stop it with the Stop Debug command.
-The Proceed and Step/Trace commands are for assembly level debugging of the assembly code generated when you compiled and/or assembled your code.
-When the code has been stopped, you can use the D or O commands in the command window to dump memory or I/O ports.
+At this point you can select Go, Proceed, or Step/Trace commands under the Project menu or on the toolbar.
+The Go command will run the code just like if you had uploaded it to a AVR, Z80, 68HC11, or 6502 board.
+Once you start the code with the Go or resumed with the Proceed command, you can stop it with the Stop Debug command.
+The Proceed and Step commands are for assembly level debugging of the assembly code generated when you compiled and/or assembled your code.

 Debug machine code